brett-olsen/C64-Bridge-Project/README.md

 - Raspberry Pi OS Lite (32-bit) (see https://www.raspberrypi.com/software/operating-systems/)<br>
 When flashing the Pi OS be sure to set the following:<br>
+- Device - If asked, choose the correct device, in this case a Raspberry Pi Zero 2 W
+- If the flashing app has the option, you may need to choose other OS or choose the image you downloaded, again ensure it is the Pi OS Lite 32 bit
--Hostname: PiZero2W (choose your own, this is what I chose and will be reffered to herein)<br>
+- Hostname: PiZero2W (choose your own, this is what I chose and will be reffered to herein)<br>
-- Enable: SSH<br>
+- Enable: SSH (if asked, I used password authentication)<br>
 - Configure Wi-FI with a SSID/password, set your country<br>
 - Set a username/password<br><br>
 When the flashing of the PI Os image has completed, insert the SD card and power on the PI.<br>